Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

 Lyons's theory was extended by Gubinelli in \cite{Gub10}, who relaxed the algebraic requirements on the rough path, making it possible for the resulting integral not to satisfy the same identities as ordinary calculus.
-This involved requiring that the rough path not only contain the information representing linear iterated integrals, but also integrals of products (of integrals of products\ldots and so on).
-Such an object is readily viewed as a functional on the Connes--Kreimer Hopf algebra \(\hck\), introduced at the end of the 20th century in the context of renormalization in Quantum Field Theory.
-Unterberger \cite{MR2657813} also saw this connection independently around the same time. \emph{Branched rough paths} are general enough to reproduce Itô's theory of integration, and arguably provide the most general framework for what a theory of path integration might look like.
+This involved requiring that the rough path not only contain the information representing linear iterated integrals but also integrals of products (of integrals of products\ldots and so on).
+Such an object is readily viewed as a functional on the Connes--Kreimer Hopf algebra \(\hck\), introduced at the end of the 20th century in the context of renormalization in quantum field theory \cite{CK98}.
+Unterberger \cite{MR2657813} independently considered rough paths defined in this way around the same time. \emph{Branched rough paths} are general enough to reproduce Itô's theory of integration, and arguably provide the most general framework for what a theory of path integration might look like.
 What was initially missing from Gubinelli's theory was a change-of-variable formula akin to \eqref{eq:itoFormula}, and an explanation of the relationship between branched and the previously-defined geometric rough paths.
-These two questions were addressed in Kelly's PhD thesis \cite{Kelly}, and the latter jointly with Hairer \cite{HK15}: for the former, an Itô-type formula is possible, at the cost of enlarging the original branched rough path; for the latter, every equation driven by a branched rough path can be expressed in terms of a geometric one, again, at the cost of enlarging (in a different way) the original path and choosing a geometric rough path above it.
-These two results, while of great significance, are vulnerable to the objection that the objects they consider---the extension of the branched rough path needed for the Itô formula and the associated geometric rough path containing the same information---are chosen in a highly non-canonical fashion.
-In contrast, the correction needed for the usual Itô formula, namely the quadratic variation \([Y]\), is defined intrinsically given the path \(Y\) (in fact even algebraically, as the defect in the integration by parts formula: \([Y]^{\a\b} = Y^\a Y^\b - \int Y^\a \dif Y^\b - \int Y^\b \dif Y^\a\)).
-This was addressed, in relation to the second point above, by Boediharjo and Chevyrev: in \cite{BC2019} they utilise results from Foissy \cite{Foi2002} and Chapoton \cite{Ch10} to observe that the mapping from branched to geometric rough paths can be achieved in an entirely algebraic fashion, thus avoiding the troublesome choice of the rough path lift.
-The isomorphism of which they show the existence is still, however, not explicitly identified and computed, and many (indeed infinitely many) such choices exist, each corresponding to a free algebraic basis of the Gorssman--Larson Hopf algebra \(\hgl\).
+These two questions were addressed in Kelly's PhD thesis \cite{Kelly}, the latter jointly with Hairer \cite{HK15}: for the former, an Itô-type formula is possible, at the cost of enlarging the original branched rough path; for the latter, every equation driven by a branched rough path can be expressed in terms of a geometric one, again, at the cost of enlarging (in a different way) the original path and choosing a geometric rough path above it.
+These two results, while of great significance, are vulnerable to the objection that the extensions they consider are chosen in a highly non-canonical fashion.
+In contrast, the correction needed for the usual Itô formula, namely the quadratic variation \([Y]\), is defined intrinsically given the path \(Y\) (even algebraically, as the defect in the integration by parts formula: \([Y]^{\a\b} = Y^\a Y^\b - \int Y^\a \dif Y^\b - \int Y^\b \dif Y^\a\)).
+This was addressed, for the second point above, by Boediharjo and Chevyrev: in \cite{BC2019} they utilise results from Foissy \cite{Foi2002} and Chapoton \cite{Ch10} to observe that the mapping from branched to geometric rough paths can be achieved in an entirely algebraic fashion, thus avoiding the troublesome choice of the rough path lift.
+The isomorphism of which they show the existence is still, however, not explicitly identified and computed, and many (indeed infinitely many) choices for it exist, each corresponding to a free algebraic basis of the Grossman--Larson Hopf algebra \(\hgl\), introduced in \cite{GL89} to study compositions of differential operators.
+The relation between rooted trees and differential operators goes back to Cayley \cite{C1857}, and was extensively employed by Butcher (and earlier by Merson \cite{Merson57}) in relation to the analysis of Runge--Kutta schemes \cite{Butcher64} in what is now known as B-series.